potassco/clorm/docs/clorm/factbase.rst

 structure that the system is able to analyse and can therefore potentially use indexing to improve query efficiency.
 In contrast, there is no mechanism to analyse the internal make up of a lambda or function.
-Consequently in these latter cases the query would have to examine every fact in the fact base of the given type and test the function against that fact.
+Consequently in these latter cases the query would have to examine every fact (of the appropriate type) in the fact base and test the function against that fact.
 Hence it is usually preferable to use the Clorm generated clauses where possible.

 Importing Raw Clingo Symbols and FactBaseBuilder
 ------------------------------------------------